|The History of Texas Southmost College|

 Originally created as an extension of the local independent school district in Brownsville, Texas, its first classes were held in the fall of 1926 in the local high school building.
 In 1927, the school district issued bonds for the construction of a new building to house the high school and the junior college.
-Fort Brown, the first military post established by the U.S. Government in Texas, to the College, where the main campus is today.
+In 1931, the college name was changed to the Brownsville Junior College.
+In 1948, the U.S. Government conveyed Fort Brown, the first military post established by the U.S. Government in Texas, to the College, where the main campus is today.